The story behind Tickerbot.

 The data feed was always the cheap step.

-Every time we wanted to act on the market — backtest a hypothesis, time an entry, ship an alert app — we ended up rebuilding the same stack.
+Every time we wanted to act on the market, we ended up rebuilding the same stack.
 Pull OHLCV from a feed.
-Stand up a warehouse.
+Stand up a Postgres warehouse.
 Compute indicators.
+Index point-in-time so historical queries work.
 Schedule the scan.
 Wire up webhook delivery.
-Validate that your RSI matches everyone else’s.
 Maintain it as data corrections come in.

 The feed was the cheap step.
-The work was everything after.
-We built that work for ourselves a dozen times — paper-trading ideas, custom alerts, dashboards for our own portfolios — and every project started the same way: six weeks of plumbing before the first signal fired.
+The work was the warehouse, the query layer, and the delivery on top of it.
+We built that stack for ourselves a dozen times — paper-trading ideas, custom alerts, dashboards for our own portfolios — and every project started the same way: six weeks of plumbing before the first row came back.

 what came before

 The second was a consumer mobile app — describe a setup in natural language, get push notifications when it fires.
-The engine still worked.
+Same warehouse, same scans, simpler surface.
 The retail audience wanted simpler tools than we were building, and our most engaged users kept asking the same question: “can I get this as an API?”

 This is the third, and the right one.
-The data, indicators, SQL grammar, and webhook delivery — the layer doing the real work inside both prior products — is what we ship now.
+The warehouse, the SQL grammar, and the webhook delivery — the layer doing the real work inside both prior products — is what we ship now.
 The terminal you’d build on top of us, you build yourself.
 The agent you’d write trading code with, you bring yourself.
 The broker you execute through, you bring yourself.
-The signal layer underneath is ours.
+The warehouse underneath is ours.

 what’s in the box